babylonchain/networks/bbn-test-4/parameters/README.md

 - *StakingCap*: The staking cap describes the limit of Bitcoins that are accepted in total for this parameters version.
 It includes Bitcoins that have been accepted in prior versions.
-A later version should have a larger or equal staking cap than a prior version (unless `CapHeight` is set in the preceding version).
-The staking cap should be strictly larger than the maximum staking amount.
+A later version should have a larger or equal staking cap than a prior version in which the `StakingCap` is set.
+  If `StakingCap` is set, it should be strictly larger than the maximum staking amount.
 - *CapHeight*: The cap height is a different cap mechanism than `StakingCap`.
   It allows staking transactions to be accepted as long as their inclusion height is in the range of `ActivationHeight` and `CapHeight` (inclusive) for this parameters version. **Note**: Only one of `CapHeight` and `StakingCap` can be set in a single parameters version.
+A later version should have a larger or equal cap height than a prior version where `CapHeight` is set.
 - *CovenantPKs*: Specifies the public keys of the covenant committee.
 - *CovenantQuorum*: Specifies the quorum required by the covenant committee for unbonding transactions to be confirmed.